help@cleanrecoverycenters.com

 Calming effect

 Smoking is a terrible and unhealthy habit.
 That said, for the smoker, smoking a cigarette tends to provide a temporary calming effect.
-Someone going through detox and treatment for drug or alcohol addiction often longs for the temporary stress release comes from smoking a cigarette.
+Someone going through detox and alcohol use disorder recovery often longs for the temporary stress release comes from smoking a cigarette.

 This is not surprising because people going through this process are invariably going to find feel uneasy and extremely uncomfortable.
 This is to be expected since the self-medication of consuming drugs and alcohol has been taken away.
 Thus, there is a feeling of loss.
 In order not add to the feeling’s uneasiness, discomfort and loss we permit smoking in designated smoking areas.